 Running Time: 169 minutes

 A true work of filmmaking ingenuity, spearheaded by perhaps the best opening scene in all of cinema, Steven Spielberg crafts his greatest film yet in the World War II epic, Saving Private Ryan.
 No other war film comes close to matching the thrill of this tale of self-sacrifice and the crossroads of right and wrong.
-Few movies, based on wars or not, tackle their emotional themes in such personal and visceral style as SPR.
-Spielberg perfects his classical blockbuster filmmaking style with perhaps his most mature film yet.
+Few movies, based on wars or not, tackle their emotional themes in such personal and visceral style as Saving Private Ryan (SPR).
+Spielberg perfects his classical blockbuster filmmaking style in what may be his most mature film, yet.

 Ryan’s opening scene is as powerful and memorable as Scarface’s (1983) climax.
-Like that gangster ending, Ryan’s beginning is so well shot that it is mind-boggling.
+Like that gangster ending, Ryan’s beginning is so well shot it is mind-boggling.
 The viewer feels like they are charging the beaches of Normandy as Nazi defenses rain bullets down upon them.
 The invasion is fast-paced, breathtaking, and absolutely brutal.
 More so than any other film in his long and storied career, SPR showcases the incredible direction and camerawork that Spielberg can deliver.
-He shoots one of the most gruesome battles in human history, tackling a setting that consumed human lives by the thousands, but he films it with the awe and effect of a massive blockbuster, all the while keeping the tone as deadly serious as the setting and never once making the charge feel over-the-top.
+He recreates one of the most gruesome battles in human history, but he films it with the awe and effect of a massive blockbuster, all the while keeping the tone as deadly serious as the setting and never once making the charge feel over-the-top.

-The now trademark violence and sheer graphic nature of SPR is done neither for cheap, exploitation purposes, nor does it serve primarily to portray the horrifying conditions of combat in humanity’s greatest war (although it certainly does do that as well), but rather to establish the film’s grit and violent tone.
-Right from the get-go, we are greeted with images of Tom Hanks, Tom Sizemore, and other soldier’s grimy, dirty faces, the visuals of sea water splashing over the sides of amphibious armored vehicles, one soldier vomiting his guts from sheer nerves (as the others wearily sidestep the throw-up), and then finally, the dropping of the vehicle’s gates and the wave of German machine gun fire that mows down the first wave of troops with shocking ease, hot bullets piercing body, armor, blood, and bone.
+The now trademark violence and sheer graphic nature of SPR is done neither for cheap exploitation purposes, nor does it serve to portray the horrifying conditions of combat in humanity’s greatest war (although it certainly does that, as well), but rather to establish the film’s grit and violent tone.
+Right from the get-go, we are greeted with images of Tom Hanks, Tom Sizemore, and other soldiers’ grimy, dirty faces, the visuals of sea water splashing over the sides of amphibious armored vehicles; one soldier vomits his guts from sheer nerves (the others wearily sidestep the throw-up) before the vehicle’s gates drop and a wave of German machine gun fire mows down the first unit of troops with shocking ease, hot bullets piercing muscle, armor, blood, and bone.

-The action only gets worse as Hanks and Sizemore yell for everybody to bail over the side while Nazi defenses continue to rain down lead death from the beach.
-The unforgettable images and audio FX of the soldiers plunging into the cold Atlantic, the muffled sound as bodies struggle underwater while machine gun rounds penetrate the shallow depths, turning the water red, rifles and bloodied helmets sinking to the ocean floor, and finally the jarring effect of Hanks and another US soldier (Sizemore?) desperately hauling each other to the beach as the tide repeatedly sucks them below the surface… are cinematic memories that will burn their way into your brain whether you want them to or not.
+The action only gets worse as Hanks and Sizemore yell for everybody to bail over the side while Nazi defenses rain down lead death from the beach.
+Note the unforgettable images and audio FX of soldiers plunging into the cold Atlantic, the muffled sound as bodies struggle underwater while machine gun rounds penetrate the shallow depths, turning the water red; I further recall rifles and bloodied helmets sinking to the ocean floor, as well as the jarring sound design of Hanks and another US soldier (Sizemore?) hauling each other to the beach as the tide repeatedly sucks them below the surface; all those moments and technical flourishes are cinematic memories that will burn their way into your brain whether you want them to or not.

-Spielberg has never been, nor is he now, a director who has sought to design narratives that challenged the archetypal style of cinematic storytelling.
+Spielberg has never been, nor is he now, a director whom challenged the archetypal style of cinematic storytelling.
 He has never come close to imitating or influencing the more unconventional directorial techniques of filmmakers like Stanley Kubrick, Quentin Tarantino, Alfred Hitchcock, or Martin Scorsese.
-He has long established himself as the archetypal blockbuster auteur who, along with George Lucas, inspired the likes of James Cameron, J. J. Abrams, Michael Bay, Joss Whedon, Christopher Nolan, Robert Zemeckis, and similar modern blockbuster director.
-Spielberg’s films, at least all of his major ones as far as I know, are defined by character-driven narratives built around a relatable main character or hero.
+He has long established himself as the archetypal blockbuster auteur who, along with George Lucas, inspired the likes of James Cameron, J. J. Abrams, Michael Bay, Joss Whedon, Christopher Nolan, Robert Zemeckis, and similar modern blockbuster directors.
+Spielberg’s films, at least all of his major ones as far as I know, are defined by character-driven narratives built around a relatable protagonist or hero.
 If this sounds formulaic, that’s because it is — this “hero’s journey” structure encompasses well over 90% of the global motion picture body of work, as well as most stories ever told by humans.

-In the end, SPR will probably be remembered most for its iconic opening and its infamous loss at the Academy Awards to Shakespeare in Love (1998), but despite that, Spielberg’s masterpiece far outlives its Oscar competition and shines as a beautiful example of human art and victory in the darkest of settings.
-Moreover, it epitomizes the emotional power and technical skill of Spielberg’s blockbuster style, built upon one of the greatest collections of special FX-extravaganzas in cinematic history, as well as a dedication to classical character-driven storytelling.
+In the end, Saving Private Ryan will probably be remembered most for its iconic opening and its infamous loss at the Academy Awards to Shakespeare in Love (1998), but despite that, Spielberg’s masterpiece far outlives its Oscar competition and shines as a beautiful example of human art in the darkest of settings.
+Moreover, it epitomizes the emotional power and technical skill of Spielberg’s traditionalist, character-driven blockbuster style, built upon one of the greatest special FX-extravaganzas in cinematic history, as well as a dedication to a diverse, likable, and charismatic ensemble cast.

-SUMMARY AND RECOMMENDATION: Saving Private Ryan demonstrates Steven Spielberg’s utter command of classical storytelling and bombastic, epic set-pieces while further elaborating his maturation as a filmmaker into darker, adult subject matter.
-He creates one of, if not the greatest opening scene in movie history, and brings out one of Tom Hank’s finest performances.
+SUMMARY AND RECOMMENDATION: Saving Private Ryan demonstrates Steven Spielberg’s utter command of classical storytelling and bombastic set-pieces while further elaborating his maturation as a filmmaker into darker, adult subject-matter.
+He creates one of, if not the greatest opening scenes in movie history, and directs one of Tom Hanks’ finest lead performances.

 — However… Ryan’s color-palette is washed out and relatively one-note.
 Bring a barf-bag for the first twenty minutes.